defold/extender/README_SECURITY.md

 The default configuration for Extender is to allow builds for all platforms and from any user.
 This is the configuration of `https:://build.defold.com`.
 It is also possible to restrict access to certain users and to certain platforms.

 ## Configuration
-Extender uses the following variables to configure authentication and platform availability:
+Extender uses the following Spring Boot application variables to configure authentication and platform availability:

 * `extender.authentication.platforms` - Comma separated list of platforms where access should be restricted.
 * `extender.authentication.users` - File resource with list of users and the platforms each user has access to.

 The default values can be seen in [`application.yml`](/server/src/main/resources/application.yml).
-The server is secured using Spring Security and [WebSecurityConfiguration.java](/server/src/main/java/com/defold/extender/WebSecurityConfiguration.java).
+The server is secured using Spring Security in [WebSecurityConfiguration.java](/server/src/main/java/com/defold/extender/WebSecurityConfiguration.java).

 ### Platforms
 Comma separated list of platforms to which access should be restricted.
 Available platform names: